PaoloGriffo/Bike-sharing/README.md

 ##### a) 90%
 ##### b) 80%

-Finally, for the sake of clarity, a comparison between all the combinations stress the insights on the Stability Index.
+Finally, for the sake of clarity, a comparison between all the combinations shows the insights on the Stability Index.